jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 No, you can choose to show as many as you want?

-**Can I hide the Functions or Columns dropdown?**
+**Can I hide the Functions dropdown?**

-Yes, you have the ability through in the UI (Dashboard function) or through Dashboard Config to show / hide all the elements in the Home Toolbar (the Toolbar on the left side).

-**Can I hide or minimise the Dashboard?**

-Yes, you can do both.
-To minimise the dashboard click the small arrow in the top left of the first toolbar (and click again to maximise).
-To hide altogether choose the appropriate option from the column header menu.
+Yes, via the `ShowFunctionsDropdown` property of Dashboard State

 **Can I add my own content to the Dashboard?**

-Yes, Dashboard state includes a 'Custom Toolbars' collection precisely for this purpose.
+Yes, Dashboard state includes the 'Custom Toolbars' collection precisely for this purpose.

 ### Further Information